schamaku/Replenisher-task-list/README.md

 To run the project:

-1. Download and install Node.js at https://nodejs.org/en/download/
+1. Download and install Node.js from https://nodejs.org/en/download/
 2. Download the project.
 3. In command line move to the project directory and install node package manager by running the following command:
    $ npm install